Arafly/brightwheel_impl/README.md

 1. AWS Organizations is utilized to create a hard isolation between production environment and non-production environments by creating them as separate accounts for each environment (i.e Dev, QA, and Production).
 This provides adequate workloads isolation or even for applications that have specific security requirements, or the need to meet strict guidelines for compliance such as HIPAA, PCI and also limit the impact of potential security breaches by lowering the risk of exposing production data in non-production environments.

 2. An IAM group is created for each engineering team (Frontend Engineering, Backend Engineering, and Data Engineering), and assign the appropriate AWS IAM roles that grants only the necessary permissions to their respective tools and technology.
-For example, the Data Team focused on data would need access to Amazon Redshift, while the Backend team focused on web development might need access to Amazon EC2, S3 and EKS.
+For example, the Data Team focused on data would need access to Amazon Redshift, while the Backend team focused on web development might need access to Amazon EC2 and EKS.

-3. Individual users should be assignedto the appropriate IAM groups based on their team membership, this should be done with an automation tool (Terraform is being used in this implementation).
+3. Individual users should be assigned to the appropriate IAM groups based on their team membership, this should be done with an automation tool (Terraform is being used in this implementation).

 > Implement the principle of least privilege by granting only the minimum required permissions for each IAM role.
 This ensures that a compromised account cannot escalate privileges and access unauthorized resources.